 Links have been forged with several of the College’s departments and reciprocal arrangements are planned for the future.
 These will include our providing work experience placements in our commercial cattery for their students and our children being given access to visit the more exotic creatures that are cared for at the College.
 We are able to provide facilities for College students who do not thrive in a classroom environment and the College may provide a benefit to us by using our grounds for general training purposes.

-Our converted and extended stable (completed 2013) will continue to provide the focal point for relaxation; where morning & afternoon refreshment breaks and lunch times can be spent.
+Our converted and extended stable will continue to provide the focal point for relaxation; where morning & afternoon refreshment breaks and lunch times can be spent.
 This has fully fitted kitchen & bathroom facilities plus sitting room, which also houses various of our exotic smaller animals.
 This facility now enables children to comfortably camp in the field as the Cabin’s facilities are adjacent to it.
 This has already proven most successful in enabling children gain a sense of independence in a safe and secure environment.
 This activity will be expanded to enable more children to participate each year.

 Pond, Bog Garden/Bio-diversity Habitat & Vista Point

-Created in 2013, the pond is now well established with frogs, newts and visiting wild fowl; the vista-point has grassed over and wild flowers are beginning to establish themselves.
+The pond is now well established with frogs, newts and visiting wild fowl; the vista-point has grassed over and wild flowers are beginning to establish themselves.
 Current and future plans are to continue with the clearance of grass and nettles from the bog area and for us to introduce more colourful inhabitants that will have a long flowering season, so keeping our bees supplied with much needed pollen & nectar.

-Eight trees were planted in 2012 (cherry, pear, medlar, plum and several varieties of apple).
+Eight trees were planted (cherry, pear, medlar, plum and several varieties of apple).
 It is hoped that by judicious care the trees will remain small enough for children to be able to reach the fruit and that there will be sufficient produced to enable us to increase our home produce for sale.
 We all enjoy making jams and jellies

 “Make light of difficulties and they will disappear”